 The NRA Collegiate Shooting Program established the NRA Collegiate Shooting Scholarships to support America's youth in furthering their higher education.
 These one-time scholarships are a unique way for high school students to receive support from the NRA to continue their education and continue their passion for the shooting sports and the Second Amendment.

-The program is currently open to high school students in Idaho, Illinois, Kentucky, Maine, Massachusetts, Missouri, Nevada, New Jersey, New York, Pennsylvania, Wyoming, Utah, and Virginia.
+The program is currently open to high school students in Arkansas, Connecticut, Idaho, Illinois, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Missouri, Nevada, New Jersey, New York, Pennsylvania, Tennessee, Utah, Virginia, and Wyoming.
 Please check back to see if your state joins the program.
 Applications must be postmarked no later than June 1 of the current year.

 Be in good academic standing with no less than a 3.0 GPA supported by an official transcript